professorMayhem/webFormExamples/README.md

 simpleform - HTML forms with Javascript validation

-PHP code to connect to a database and process the data.
-Since POST was used, the form data is transferred via the $_POST superglobal.
+other folders - PHP, uses POST, connects database and process the data